-When AmpleHarvest.org enables a grower to donate fresh food s/he couldn’t eat, their donation displaces a similar amount of purchased processed food and ultimately helps to reduce the carbon footprint, waste stream and methane emissions in the community.
+When AmpleHarvest.org enables a grower to donate fresh food they couldn’t eat, their donation displaces a similar amount of purchased processed food.
+This ultimately helps to reduce the carbon footprint, waste stream, and methane emissions in the community.
 It also saves the pantry money and can be a tax deduction for the donor.

 It’s also healthier food.

-Most food program focus on how many pounds of food or how many meals get to people who need it.
+Most food programs focus on how many pounds of food or how many meals get to people who need it.